Have you ever wondered what making money from your crafts would be like? In this article, I will show you how to sell art online in 5 easy steps.

 What does this teach us?

-It is ok to fail as long as you get back up and try again.
+Failure is okay as long as you get back up and try again.
 Do not stop trying until you are where you would like to be.

-Take some time right now to decide what you would like from your art career.
+Take some time to decide what you want from your art career.
 The next step will be writing goals.

-- “Only 3 out of 100 adults write down their goals on paper.”
+- “Only 3 out of 100 adults write their goals on paper.”

 - “Specific goals which are time-bound and measurable work best.”